-Ingredients: 2-3 kg of cabbage (preferably organic) Salt, best coarse Himalayan salt, 3 teaspoons/1 tablespoon per kg of cabbage (avoid iodised salt as iodine can inhibit bacterial growth enough to prevent fermentation from happening) Water (preferably filtered) Optional: Oranges, shredded carrot Brine: 1 tablespoon salt per 1 litre of water or 1.5 teaspoon per 500 ml of watter (or 20 mg petr litre of water) Crock pot or a jar.
-Airlock preferred but not essential.
-2.5 kg cabb
+Ingredients: 2-3 kg of cabbage (preferably organic) Salt, best coarse Himalayan salt, 3 teaspoons/1 tablespoon (or around 20-22 mg) per kg of cabbage (avoid iodised salt as iodine can inhibit bacterial growth enough to prevent fermentation from happening) Water (preferably filtered) Optional: Oranges, shredded carrot Brine: 1 tablespoon salt (or 20-22 mg) per 1 litre of water or 1.5 teaspoon (10-11 mg) per 500 ml of water Crock pot or a jar.
+Airlock preferred but not essentia

 I came across a book "Simply living well" by Julia Watkins in a second hand market in Daylesford couple of years back, and I could not not buy it!
 The recipe has been adapted from this book, and so far it is the best DIY dish soap that I have tried.
 It is not perfect perfect, but closest to what commercial dish soaps are like.
 Ingredients 1 cup water 4 tablespoons white vinegar 1 cup Sal Suds 1 tablespoon jojoba or almond oil 1 tablespoon Vit E oil - optional 10 drops essenti

-There are many recipes out there.
-Soured beets, or specifically kvass/fluid from the jar is used to make traditional Polish Borshch.
-But many Polish people drink it on its own.
-It is salty and garlicky and very slightly sweet, a bit sour.
-Other recipes for beet kvass include ginger and other ingredients, they are mainly used for drinking.
+Soured beets, or specifically kvass from them is used to make traditional Polish Borshch.
+Many Poles drink it on its own.
+It is salty and garlicky and very slightly sweet and a bit sour.
 This is a very traditional Polish take on it.
 Beets fermenting!
-You will need: 3 liter jar piece of gauze or tea towel and a string mandoli
+You will need: 3 litre jar piece of gauze or tea towel and a string mandoline slicer or knife fermenting weights optional Ingredients: 1 kg beets, organic if you can get them 1/2 garlic bulb, cut across 6 bay leaves 8 pimento see